• Christmas Recipes

 What to Serve Italian Short Ribs with

-• Vegetables: Serve this dish alongside some Sauteed Rapini with Garlic, Traditional Caesar Dressing Salad, or Italian Lacinato Kale Recipe.
+• Vegetables: Serve this dish alongside some Sauteed Garlic Parmesan Green Beans, Traditional Caesar Dressing with salad, or Braised Italian Lacinato Kale.

-• Dessert: Always serve a dessert after dinner like Rainbow Cookie Cake or Chewy White Chocolate Macadamia Nut Cookies
+• Dessert: This classic Italian dish is perfect to pair with desserts like Rainbow Cookie Cake or Chewy White Chocolate Macadamia Nut Cookies.

 Our Favorite Italian Dinners